tincali17/Machine-Learning-and-Predictive-Analytics/README.md

 Submitted: February 10, 2025

-This project focused on preparing a unified and analysis-ready dataset for FinMark Corporation, a simulated SME case.
+This project focused on preparing a unified and analysis-ready dataset for FinMark Corporation, a simulated case.
 We combined Transactions, Products, and Customers datasets using Pandas, then conducted robust feature engineering and cleaning procedures.
 Tasks included:
 - Handling mixed date formats and missing values
 - Merging datasets by keys (Product_ID, Company_ID)
 - Removing currency symbols and standardizing column types